Andorra in winter is pure magic!

 Snowshoe to a frozen lake

-If you’d like to visit or spend a day at a lake but you’re not a fan of snowshoes, you can stop at the Llac d’Engolasters.
+If you’d like to visit or spend a day at a lake but are not a snowshoe fan, you can stop at the Llac d’Engolasters.
 This lake can be reached with a few minutes walk from the parking lot.

 Cross-country ski surrounded by forest

 Cross-country skiing is a fun sport that most people can practise.
-It’s a wonderful activity to get your body moving and enjoy the outdoors simultaneously.
+It’s a great activity to get your body moving and enjoy the outdoors simultaneously.

 You can hire all the necessary equipment to practise this sport in the resort.